 In terms of fees, Instacart has a few kinds of fees.

 Delivery fees will change based on the time the order needs to be delivered and how large the order is.
 Delivery fees are higher during busy times.
 Delivery fees start at $3.99.
 Instacart Express members get free delivery on orders over $35.

 The heavy order fee applies when certain heavy items (like cases of beverages and pet food) are applied.

-There is a 5% (or $2 minimum) service fee that applies to non-alcohol items for non-Express customers.
+A 5% (or $2 minimum) service fee applies to non-alcohol items for non-Express customers.

 Alcohol service fee

-The fee covers the additional cost associated with ensuring compliant delivery of alcohol products and ID verification applying
+The fee covers the additional cost associated with ensuring compliant delivery of alcohol products and ID verification application.

 Instacart Express Membership